HammadKhalid75/Lab-10---Low-Light-Image-Enhancement-with-a-Pretrained-SID-Model/README.md

 # Low-Light Image Enhancement
-**"Learning to See in the Dark" pretrained network – MATLAB demo**

 ### Assignment goal
 Use MathWorks’ pretrained Sony low-light enhancement network on a real extremely dark photo **without** training or downloading the huge SID dataset.

-### My submission
-- Real-world input: a nearly black night photo of a United Rentals porta-potty (Example_03.png)
-- The network successfully recovers readable text, logos, and details that were completely invisible in the original image.

 ### Key improvements I made
 1. **Real dark image** – no artificial darkening needed (original is already almost pure black)